-Kwame Nkrumah and the political independence achieved by the peoples of Ghana on March 6, 1957, energized Africa and her diaspora in their push for national liberation (Simon-Aaron 2014, 396-397).
-Fanon's contemporaries, Diop and others, distinguished between authentic, African nationalism and liberation struggles, such as those waged by the people of Ghana against British colonialism, and the independence battles fought by Arab Islamic states in North Africa.
-Fanon served as Ambassador to Provisional Ghana for the Algerian https://www.merriamwebster.com/dictionary/Maghreb.
-Government (Gouvernement provisoire de la République algérienne), the government-inexile of the FLN, and attended conferences to internationalize the Arab Algerian cause.
+Africa.
+Fanon served as Ambassador to Ghana for the Provisional Algerian Government (Gouvernement provisoire de la République algérienne), the government-inexile of the FLN, and attended conferences to internationalize the Arab Algerian cause.
 Fanon ably fulfilled FLN's public relations purposes and, "the leadership in Tunis was especially pleased to have Fanon represent their Africa policy.
-In a sense, he was their Africa policy, a Black man who looked like other Africans and, like them, experienced the hypocrisy of France's color blindness" (Shatz 2024, 247).
+In a sense, he was their Africa policy, a Black man who looked like other Africans and, like them, had experienced the hypocrisy of France's color blindness" (Shatz 2024, 247).
 Unfortunately, Fanon misrepresented life in Algeria to his fellow African reformists and liberationists on behalf of the provisional Arab Islamic government.
-Shatz explains when Africans asked Fanon if there were many Black people in Algeria, he always said yes, although Black Algerians in the south, like his bodyguard Youcef Yousfi, formed only a small-and oppressed-minority of the country's population.
+Shatz explains, when Africans asked Fanon if there were many Black people in Algeria, he always said yes, although Black Algerians in the south, like his bodyguard Youcef Yousfi, formed only a small-and oppressed-minority of the country's population.
 (He reported these exchanges with great amusement to the Manuellans.)
 After all, as he had written, truth in a colonial war was whatever advanced the victory of the colonized.
 So long as Fanon represented Algeria in Africa, Algeria was Black.
 (Shatz 247)